supermemo-wiki/SuperMemo.Wiki/blogs/naess/futureofsupermemo.md

 With alt+x you can extract from browser.
 The selected text will be marked with the highlighter extension.
 Script will activate SM window and paste the text selected and also link for the website.
 After that, script will activate browser again

 Shift+alt+X pops up prompt which asks for note and/or priority.
 Same functionality as explained before, but note will be pasted above the highlighted text and priority will be assigned.

+# #2 Prioritization framework
+Priorities determined by some framework instead of arbitrary priority ranges.
+It is easier to prioritize by categories (e.g. applicable / urgent / mildly interesting) than abstract ranges.
+See: [Youtube: Priority Heuristics in SuperMemo](https://youtu.be/OwV5HPKMrbg) for direction.